-Interactive Accessibility provides a detailed manual solution to web accessibility supported and automated through the use of artificial intelligence.
+Interactive Accessibility, powered by TPGi, provides a detailed manual solution to web accessibility supported and automated through the use of artificial intelligence.
 You can be confident that your site compliance is supported 24/7.
 Excellent customer service without a live chat.
 One unique feature is the accessibility training offered to your staff.
 However, keep in mind that the accessibility audit does not cover all your web pages.

 Easy to use